Rhyno: Professional wrestling career

-Early career (1994–1998)
+Early career (1995–1998)

 Gerin trained as a wrestler at the Can-Am Wrestling School located in Windsor, Ontario under Scott D'Amore, with whom he later reunited in Total Nonstop Action Wrestling (TNA).
 He began training on September 24, 1994, and had his first match on March 10, 1995.
-Gerin made four appearances in World Championship Wrestling (WCW) as enhancement talent under the ring name Rhino Richards.
+Gerin made four appearances in World Championship Wrestling (WCW) as enhancement talent under the ring name Terry Richards.
 Richards lost to "Hacksaw" Jim Duggan on the August 5, 1995, edition of WCW Saturday Night.
 WCW Television Champion The Renegade defeated Richards on the September 9 edition of WCW Pro.
 Richards and Johnny Swinger lost to the Nasty Boys on the September 16 edition of WCW Saturday Night.
 His final appearance was a loss to Road Warrior Hawk on the September 23, 1995, edition of WCW WorldWide.

-In the World Wrestling Federation (WWF), Gerin lost to Henry O. Godwinn on the November 6, 1995, episode of Monday Night Raw'(wrestling under the name "Terry Richards")'.
+In the World Wrestling Federation (WWF), Gerin lost to Henry O. Godwinn on the November 6, 1995, episode of Monday Night Raw (wrestling under the name "Terry Richards").
 He was part of the losing team in a six-man tag team match against The Truth Commission at the June 23, 1997 WWF Shotgun Saturday Night taping (aired June 28).
 Gerin then adopted the ring name Rhino Richards and began wrestling in Canada, where he formed a stable known as "THUG Life" with Joe Legend, Zakk Wyld (Keith Assoun), Christian Cage, Bloody Bill Skullion, Brett Kimball, and Sexton Hardcastle (later named Edge).
 He wrestled a dark match at the June 29, 1998 WWF Shotgun Saturday Night taping, defeating Breyer Wellington.